IonDen/ion.rangeSlider/readme.md

     maxPostfix: "+",                // postfix to maximum value
     hasGrid: true,                  // enable grid
     gridMargin: 7,                  // margin between slider corner and grid
+    gridBigMarks: 6,                // split grid into 6 big chunks
+    gridSmallMarks: 18,             // split grid into 18 small chunks, each big chunk will be divided to 3 small chunks
     hideMinMax: true,               // hide Min and Max fields
     hideFromTo: true,               // hide From and To fields
     prettify: true,                 // separate large numbers with space, eg. 10 000